Why I’m a Network RealistApril 16, 2013

 Two things that I wouldn’t take from realism

 - Axiomatic state centrism.
 In IR state centrism is often taken as the defining characteristic of realism but early Niebuhr was concerned with domestic politics or what about Schattschneider’s The Semisovereign People?
 I’ll take up the question of state centrism in another post.

 - Power as the master concept.
 Power matters but I don’t think that power analysis gets you very far.

 What does mean for public diplomacy?
-Think in the medium and long term, the short term is how what you manage to get to the longer term.
+Think in the medium and long term, the short term is how you manage to get to the longer term.
 Think about creating networks built on mutual satisfaction of interests (note that these may be different interests not ‘shared’) and the recognition of difference.
 Be sceptical about quick fixes, recognize that what other people see is not what you see.
-Recognize that resource constrain what you can do so it may be better to do nothing than to try to act with insufficient resources.
+Recognize that resources constrain what you can do so it may be better to do nothing than to try to act with insufficient resources.
 Learn from history.